+Four replicates were prepared for each treatment.
 50 mL Erlenmeyer cell culture flasks with metal caps were autoclaved, and 15 mL of either media type was added to each flask with sterile serological pipettes in a sterile biosafety cabinet using aseptic technique.
 A 4 mm diameter cork borer was used to punch same-sized inoculum plugs from the growing edge of the fungal culture (GenBank Accession Number SUB14593255 germinator_fung_10x_B_2_F12 PQ284877), plated two weeks prior on Potato Dextrose Agar.
 The dry weight of these plugs is approximately 0.0029 g, calculated by averaging the dry weights of four inoculum plugs not used in the experiment.
 One fresh fungal plug was added to each flask.
 Flasks were incubated at 19ºC shaking at 80 RPM for 7 days.
 Prior to filtering the fungal contents of each flask, filter papers were labeled and their individual weights recorded.
 After incubation, the contents of each flask were poured through these filter papers.
 Flasks were rinsed with autoclaved RO water, and the contents were poured through the pre-weighed filter papers until the visible contents of all flasks were cleared.
 Once filtering was complete, we placed the folded filter papers upright in a rack in a 59.2ºC drying oven for 48 hours.
 After drying, we weighed each sample.
 Fungal mass was calculated by subtracting each filter paper weight and the average dry fungal plug weight from the final mass of each filtrate.